 Subscribe to Investor News and stay informed about the latest investor initiatives, topical issues, educational resources, key dates and investor warnings and alerts.

 This article is part of the Investor Office series of discussions with key figures in Canada’s financial services industry whose work impacts investors.
 The views expressed in this article are entirely those of Kevan Cowan and are not intended to represent the views of the Investor Office or the Ontario Securities CommissionOntario Securities Commission An independent Crown corporation that is responsible for regulating the capital markets in Ontario.
-Its mandate is to provide protection to investors from unfair, improper or fraudulent practices and to foster confidence in fair and efficient capital markets.+ read full definition.
+Its mandate is to provide protection to investors from unfair, improper or fraudulent practices, to foster fair and efficient capital markets and confidence in capital markets, and to contribute to the stability of the financial system and the reduction of systemic…+ read full definition.

 Kevan Cowan will be the Chief Regulator of the new Capital MarketsCapital markets Where people buy and sell investments.+ read full definition Regulatory Authority (CMRA) after it launches in 2018, and is currently Chief Executive Officer of the interim Capital Markets Authority Implementation Organization (CMAIO).
 The Investor Office recently sat down with Kevan to discuss his background, the CMRA, the work that’s underway and his current priorities.